Erick Green

-Erick O'Brien Green (born May 9, 1991) is an American professional basketball player for Sagesse Club of the Lebanese Basketball League (LBL).
+Erick O'Brien Green II (born May 9, 1991) is an American professional basketball player for Reyer Venezia of Italian Lega Basket Serie A (LBA).
 He finished the 2012–13 NCAA Division I season as the top scorer in the nation at 25.0 points per game.
 Green was selected by the Utah Jazz with the 46th overall pick in the 2013 NBA draft, but was later traded to the Denver Nuggets.

 High school career

 Green was born in Inglewood, California but grew up in Winchester, Virginia.
 He spent the first three years of his prep career at his hometown's Millbrook High School, before transferring for his senior year to Fairfax's Paul VI Catholic High School.
 Between the two schools, Green earned four varsity letters.
 In his lone year at Paul VI, he led the Panthers to a state championship (coincidentally, Green had led Millbrook to a state championship the previous season) and was named the 2009 Division I Independent League Player of the Year.
 After Paul VI's championship he was named an EA Sports All-American.
 The Washington Post also selected him to their All-Metro Team, the Associated Press picked him as their Virginia Group AA Player of the Year, and Green was named the district and region player of the year.